cboettig/pdg_control/inst/examples/Sethi_policyfns.md

 SDP_Mat <- SDP_by_simulation(f, pars, x_grid, h_grid, z_g, z_m, z_i, reps=19999)
 ```

 ```
 Library ggplot2 loaded.
 ```

-Note that `SDP_Mat` is specified from the calculation above, as are our grids and our profit function. `OptTime` is the stopping time.  `xT` specifies a boundary condition at the stopping time.
-A reward for meeting this boundary must be specified for it to make any difference.  `delta` indicates the economic discount rate.
-Again, details are in the function documentation.

 ### Find the optimum by dynamic programming

-Bellman's algorithm to compute the optimal solution for all possible trajectories.